miniat-amos/ptrobots/README.md

 since 2005.

-Learning to program AT-Robots assembly, and subsequently reading and modifying its sources has had a serious impact on my life and professional career... weird to admit that, but it's true.
+Learning to program AT-Robots assembly, and subsequently reading and modifying its sources in my younger days has had a serious impact on my life and professional career... weird to admit that, but it's true.
 :rolling_on_the_floor_laughing:
 I always look forward to introducing my students to this 25 year addication,